exusiaiwei/BLCU-Recommendation-Letter-Template/README.md

 ## Background

-This is a LaTeX template for recommendation letters prepared for students and faculty at Wuhan University.
+This is a LaTeX template for recommendation letters prepared for students and faculty at Beijing Language and Culture University.

 The template is modified from the overleaf template: [SCU Recommendation Letter Template](https://www.overleaf.com/latex/templates/scu-recommendation-letter-template/pbjjvmbdvrvj).